otrack/cloud-computing-infrastructures/warmup/README.md

  * Limit hardware usage to required resources only.

-**[Q]** Read the [Why containers?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers) section of the Kubernetes documentation.
+**[Q]** Read the [Why containers?](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers) section of the Kubernetes documentation to understand the motivation behind the use of containers.

 To operate a kubernetes cluster, we use the `kubectl` program.
-In roomm B313, this program is already installed.
+In room B313, this program is already installed.
-If you need to install it on your personnal machine, please read the [following](https://kubernetes.io/docs/tasks/tools/install-kubectl) guide.
+If you need to install it on your personal machine, please read the [following](https://kubernetes.io/docs/tasks/tools/install-kubectl) guide.

 **[Q]** Install the completion for the `kubectl` command, as explained [here](https://kubernetes.io/docs/tasks/tools/install-kubectl).

 ## 2. Learning the basics [60']

 The official site of [Kubernetes](https://kubernetes.io) contains several wall-written tutorials.
-They provide an overview of the concpts in Kubernetes and how to use it in practice.
+They provide an overview of the concepts in Kubernetes and how to use it in practice.

-**[Q]** Do the six fundamentals [online](https://kubernetes.io/docs/tutorials/kubernetes-basics) basic modules.
+**[Q]** Read the official Kubernetes tutorial, then do the six [online](https://kubernetes.io/docs/tutorials/kubernetes-basics) basic modules.

 ## 3. Selecting a Kubernetes cluster [20']

 In the next practicals, you access a Kubernetes cluster to practice some core notions of cloud infrastructures.
 Below, we propose you three possible choices of cluster.
 Once you have made a choice, check that your installation is functional.
-To this end, you can type `kubectl get nodes` and should observe all the cluster nodes.
+To this end, you can type `kubectl get nodes` to observe all the cluster nodes.
+Then, you may deploy a small application such as the nginx web server as detailed [here](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment).

 ## 3.1.
 Minikube  *(beginner)*

 In this base approach, we emulate a cluster on the local machine using [minikube](https://github.com/kubernetes/minikube).
 Internally, the program launch a kubernetes cluster inside a virtual machine.
-This is very similar to the environment you used in the online tutorial above.
+This is identical to the environment you used in the online tutorial above.
 In room B313, the `minikube` program is already installed on every machine.

 **[Q]** Launch minikube by typing `minikube start`.